 EAI is focused on providing investors access to this growth and we have constructed a high growth, high quality, large cap portfolio of Asian stocks to reflect these opportunities.
-The EAI portfolio is a concentrated portfolio of 20-50 stocks (currently [29]).
-The Manager remains focused on large cap companies and the portfolio has an average market cap of over \$180 billion.
+The EAI portfolio is a concentrated portfolio of 20-50 stocks (currently 42).
+The strategy remains focused on large cap companies and the portfolio has an average market cap of over \$160 billion.
+The median earnings growth of the portfolio is approximately 16% with a median PE of 17x.
+This implies the price we are paying for growth in Asia (i.e. PEG ratio) is just over 1x.

-Portfolio Performance
+Fund Performance

-We are pleased to announce that EAI posted good absolute and relative returns in FY20.
-The Portfolio was up 6.34% (net) during the year and outperformed the benchmark by 5.01% (net of fees).
-The pre-tax fully diluted NTA increased from \$1.1219 at 30 June 2019 to \$1.1533 as of 30 June 2020.
+We are pleased to announce that EAI posted good absolute returns in FY21.
+The strategy was up 23.43% (net) during the year versus the benchmark return of 25.75%.
+The pre-tax NTA increased from \$1.1533 at 30 June 2020 to \$1.3595 as of 30 June 2021.

 During the year, there were a number of factors, other than performance, that influenced the NTA.
-First of all, the company paid tax, which reduced the fully diluted before tax NTA by approximately \$0.0085.
-Secondly, during FY20 EAI paid a \$0.015 dividend in October 2019 and another \$0.015 interim dividend in March 2020.
-This represented an increase in the total annual dividend of \$0.01 over the previous year.
-EAI currently has a franking credit balance that this the equivalent of \$0.079c per share dividends fully franked and is in the process of considering the dividend policy for FY20.
+Firstly, the company paid tax, which reduced the fully diluted before tax NTA by approximately \$0.009.
+Secondly, during FY21 EAI paid a \$0.025 dividend in October 2020 and another \$0.025 interim dividend in April 2021.
+This represented an increase in the total annual dividend of \$0.02 over the previous year.
+As at the end of June 2021, EAI's dividend profit reserve was approximately 16.2 cents per share (includes FY21 profits).

-Utilizing capital management tools to narrow the discount to NTA is an option available to the EAI Board.
-In September 2019, the Board announced a renewal of its on-market buy-back of up to 10% of EAI shares, commencing 27 September 2019 and continuing for twelve months.
-During the period since 27 September 2019 a total of 9.3 million shares have been bought back at an average price of \$0.9823.
+Utilising capital management tools to narrow the discount to NTA is an option available to the EAI Board.
+On 11 September 2020, the Board announced a renewal of its on-market buy-back of up to 10% of EAI shares, commencing 27 September 2019 and continuing for twelve months.
+During the current financial year a total of 678,673 shares were bought back.

-Portfolio Snapshot as at 30 June 2020
+Portfolio Snapshot as at 30 June 2021